spacepy/dbprocessing/docs/developer/documentation.rst

 ``NotImplementedError`` may be appropriate in the meantime.
 Avoid commenting-out code rather than deleting it, except for short-term testing; it can always be retrieved from version control later.

-More information will be provided here regarding the use of autodoc/autosummary, particularly its interaction with numpydoc and the fully-automatic build of the API documentation, but that is pending a full setup of that documentation structure.

 Sphinx rst standards
 ====================